remnrem/luna-doc/docs/ref/ica.md

 (optionally) adds new channels to the current in-memory EDF.
 All input channels must have the same sample rate.
 A specified number of new channels (with the same sample rate) will be added to the in-memory EDF.

+<h3>Methods</h3>

+Singular value decomposition (SVD) of the multichannel data matrix yields an orthogonal decomposition equivalent to principal component analysis (PCA).
+The data matrix is optionally normalized to unit variance per channel and/or Winsorized at symmetric percentiles to reduce the influence of extreme samples before decomposition.
+The resulting left singular vectors form the component time series, the right singular vectors describe the channel weights, and the singular values encode the proportion of variance explained by each component.
+A specified number of leading components are retained and optionally appended to the in-memory EDF as new channels.

 <h3>Parameters</h3>